Start Your Career with an HVAC Apprenticeship

 - Checking electrical and electronic circuits

-Interested HVACR professionals or HVACR professionals that are currently employed by a licensed HVACR company can now train to become a licensed journeyman through HCC’s partnership with the Heating and Air Conditioning Contractors of Maryland (HACC of MD).
-HACC of MD established an apprenticeship program in 1996 to train technicians to work in the HVACR industry.
-Each apprentice is registered with the State of Maryland’s Apprenticeship and Training Council.
-The council sets the rules for the program and issues an apprenticeship completion certificate to those successfully completing the program.
-This enables students to apply for and be granted a State HVACR journeyman license without taking the exam.
+Interested HVACR professionals or HVACR professionals that are currently employed by a licensed HVACR company can now train to become a licensed Maryland journeyman through HCC’s partnership with the Heating and Air Conditioning Contractors of Maryland (HACC of MD).
+HACC of MD established an apprenticeship program in 1996.
+The State of Maryland’s Apprenticeship and Training Council registers each apprentice.
+The council sets the rules for the apprenticeship.
+Once the program is complete, the council issues an apprenticeship completion certificate.
+Student can then apply for and receive a Maryland State HVACR journeyman license without taking the exam.

 About the Program

 This apprenticeship program will provide training for apprentices to specialize in heating, ventilation, and air conditioning/refrigeration systems.
 Work may include installing, servicing and repairing heating and air conditioning systems in residences and commercial establishments.

 Apprenticeships usually begin by assisting experienced technicians with such tasks as carrying materials, insulating refrigerant lines or cleaning furnaces.
 In time, apprentices will move on to more difficult tasks such as cutting and soldering pipes and checking electrical and electronic circuits.